 That’s about it.

 My favorite is the Meike MK-a6300 Pro Grip.
-It’s both affordable ($60) and functional.
-It also lends a bit of added stability to the camera.
+It’s both functional and affordable ($60).
+Given the petite size of the a6300, the Meike MK also adds a bit of extra stability to the camera.

-Unlike Fujifilm, Sony doesn’t often release firmware for it’s mirrorless cameras.
-I only check once in a blue moon for my a7iii.
+Unfortunately, Sony doesn’t often release firmware for its mirrorless cameras.
+I maybe check once a year.